Exploiting Deep Features for Remote Sensing Image Retrieval: A Systematic Investigation: Review on RS Image Retrieval

 \section{Review on RS Image Retrieval}

-In this section, we firstly make a detailed introduction to content-based RS image retrieval, and then comprehensively review the existing research works in this field.
-We take three key aspects, feature extraction, similarity metric and relevance feedback, into consideration and analyze their functions for retrieval task.
+In this section, we firstly make a detailed introduction of content-based RS image retrieval, and then comprehensively review the existing research in this field.
+We take three key aspects, feature extraction, similarity metric and relevance feedback, into consideration and analyze their role in the retrieval task.